fxschaefer/ejpt/README.md

 # Assessment Methodologies: Enumeration
+"Enumeration is the method that a penetration tester uses to identify information about in-scope assets."
+"Enumeration is defined as a process which establishes an active connection to the target hosts to discover potential attack vectors..."

 ## SMB: Windows Discover and Mount
 - Discover via nmap (Usually Port 445 / 139 TCP).